HafsaSheeraz/Streamlit_resume_generator/README.md

 Create a .env file in the root directory and add:
 GEMINI_API_KEY=your_api_key_here

-# 📜 License
-This project is open-source and available under the MIT License.
 # 🤝 Contributions
 Pull requests and feature suggestions are welcome!
 If you'd like to improve resume formatting or add more templates, feel free to contribute.